-2.6.10 All time worked by shift workers outside their usual rostered shifts and Yellow and Black Watch workers outside of their usual daily hours shall be paid for at the rate of time and a half (T1.5) for the first three hours and double time (T2) thereafter.
-Provided that any overtime worked on a Sunday, or a statutory holiday or after 1200 hours on a Saturday shall be paid for at double time (T2) rates.
+2.6.10 All time worked by shift workers outside their usual rostered shifts and Yellow and Black Watch workers outside of their usual daily hours shall be paid for at the rates specified in the relevant Tables in Part 5 of this Agreement.
 In computing overtime, payment shall be made for each one-quarter hour or part thereof.